mtao/mandoline/README.md

 ```

 ### Optional Libraries
-- [OpenMP](https://www.openmp.org) is a really good idea.
+- [OpenMP](https://www.openmp.org) is a really good idea, Eigen uses it a [bit](https://eigen.tuxfamily.org/dox/TopicMultiThreading.html) but I'm trying to switch to `tbb` for most uses in Mandoline itself.
 - [Magnum](https://github.com/mosra/magnum) and [Corrade](https://github.com/mosra/corrade) (version >= 2019.10) for visualization.
 - [imgui](https://github.com/ocornut/imgui) for visualizing things as well.
 Targets that depend on visualization can be enabled by ```-DUSE_OPENGL ON``` when running cmake.
-They will be automatically fetched
+They will be automatically fetched.

-OpenGL stuff probably requiers the following:
+OpenGL stuff probably requiers the following on ubuntu:
 ```bash
 apt install libgl-dev libopenal-dev libglfw3-dev libsdl2-dev libbullet-dev libglm-dev
 ```